skuqre/nikke-font-generator/src/pages/usage.md

 - When creations from this tool are posted in official channels (e.g. Official Discord, Reddit, Facebook), **I am not liable for anything that happens to you**.
     - On the [Official Discord](https://discord.gg/nikke-en), creations that use images from NIKKE-DB are prohibited from being posted. *Use fanart for your creations if you'd like to post something with this to there instead*.
     - On the [Official Reddit](https://reddit.com/r/NikkeMobile), the tool is widely used!
 Feel free to post your creations there, but don't do it too excessively!
+        - Moreover, when posting creations from this site, please flair your post with **Fanedit** or **Meme**. **Fanedit** is preferred when questions about your creation being in game start being more prevalent.
     - On various Facebook groups, it seems to be fine posting images created from this tool (however, I was told most posts were reposts).
 Feel free!
 - When sharing your creations, **I recommend you keep the "NFG" watermark on to prevent people from being misinformed**. *Cropping it out is fine, I know the watermark's annoying, but I don't want the site to get taken down as well*.
     - When you post it, <u>credit is not mandatory, but very much appreciated</u>. **However, when someone asks you of how the image was made/"is this real?", inform them of this site**. *This goes for both watermarked/watermarkless posts.*